GeoGuess/GeoGuess/CONTRIBUTING.md

 =====

 Welcome 👋 !
-I glad to see that you are interested in contributing to GeoGuess.
+We glad to see that you are interested in contributing to GeoGuess.

 Please note we have a [code of conduct](https://github.com/GeoGuess/Geoguess/blob/master/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.